6 asthma-friendly foods to add to your trolley

 Avocados

-An Instagrammer’s favourite, avocados are rich in vitamin E17 – a powerful antioxidant that has been shown to help protect the lungs.18 Interestingly, a study, published in the American Journal of Respiratory and Critical Care Medicine, found that people with the highest levels of vitamin E had the highest lung function.18 Avocado on toast it is, then!
+An Instagrammer’s favourite, avocados are rich in α-tocopherol vitamin E17 – a powerful antioxidant that has been shown to help protect the lungs.18 Interestingly, a study, published in the American Journal of Respiratory and Critical Care Medicine, found that people with the highest levels of α-tocopherol vitamin E had the highest lung function.18

 AND THE ONES TO AVOID…